 If you're a One Medical member and you live in a state where One Medical has offices, you can schedule Remote Visits with One Medical providers, which are billable to you or your health insurance.
 As a member, you can also get 24/7 on-demand virtual care with Treat Me Now or Urgent Video Chat via the One Medical app at no extra cost, no matter where you live in the United States.

 If you're not a One Medical member, you can start a one-time virtual visit with Pay-per-visit.
-Pay-per-visit offers two types of telehealth for Amazon customers: video visits and message-only visits.
+Pay-per-visit offers 2 types of telehealth for Amazon customers: video visits and message-only visits.
 Video visits are available for $49 in all 50 states and D.C.
-Message-only visits are currently available for $29 in 34 states.
+Message-only visits are available for $29 in 36+ states.*

-To see your Pay-per-visit options, first choose your state.
+To see your Pay-per-visit options for this condition, start a one-time virtual visit and choose your state.

-Can I use my health insurance for Pay-per-visit?
+Can I use my health insurance for Amazon One Medical Pay-per-visit?

 Amazon One Medical doesn't accept health insurance for Pay-per-visit care.
 You can submit a claim to your insurance provider for reimbursement, but we can’t guarantee they’ll reimburse you for your one-time virtual visit.